foreverphoenix/skyforge-wiki/tools/cao.md

 Third-party antivirus software, if you have any installed, may also cause CAO to not work properly (or at all) and you may need to create an exclusion for them as well.
 You should be able to find instructions by googling for the name of the antivirus and "exclusion".

-# Create BSA Profile
+# Presets

 Cathedral Assets Optimizer is built for a variety of use cases across multiple different games.
-Configurations can be saved as **presets** to avoid having to manually apply them when using the tool.
+Configurations can be saved as **profiles** (presets) to avoid having to manually apply them when using the tool.

 - [BSA Profile *How to create a CAO profile for packing and unpacking BSAs.*](/tools/cao/bsa-profile) {.links-list}